mattdifford/zuru/pages/privacy.md

 ---
 layout: page
-description: ZURU Privacy Notice
+description: Zuru Privacy Notice
 title: Privacy Notice
 permalink: /privacy
 ---

-# ZURU Privacy Notice
+# Zuru Privacy Notice

 Notice carefully as it describes our collection, use, disclosure, retention, and protection of your personal information.